ashtonkellis/15-BinaryTree/LAB.md

 ## To Submit this Assignment
 * Create a pull request from your `lab-15` branch to your master branch
 * Submit on canvas
-a question:
-and observation:
-your original estimate: 2 hours how long you spent: a link to your pull request:
+a question: is it customary for something like this to declare a separate Node class? or shoudl i build this functionality inside of my BinaryTree class? and observation: recursion is much less intimidating that i originally thought your original estimate: 2 hours how long you spent: ~1 hour a link to your pull request:

 #### Feature Tasks